data-miner00/notes/content/javascript/logging-with-console.md

 ### Dir

-Provides a better readibility for object types when logged.
+Provides a better readability for object types when logged.
 Outputs JSON info when html elements (with `document.querySelector` or methods akin) was passed.

 ![Using dir in console](/images/console/dir.png)